-“It was a quiet movement that happened over time,” Brock told 60 Days USA.
+“It was a quiet movement that happened over time,” Brock told 60 Days USA in spring 2021.
 “Yet, it had these revolutionary social and political shifts that are still part of our landscape in a variety of ways.”

 The statistics certainly demonstrate the impact.

 Between 1915 and 1970, it’s estimated 6 million African-Americans fled the South to seek jobs and better, more free lives in the North and West.

 When that migration began, about 90 percent of Black Americans lived in the South.
 By the 1970s, it was closer to 50 percent.

 In her book, Wilkerson reports that Chicago’s population was 2 percent Black in 1900.
 It grew to 33 percent by 1970.

 Detroit went from 1 percent Black to 44 percent during the migration years.

 California had about 124,000 Black residents in 1940.
 That shot up in one decade to 462,000 in 1950 as people of color, many from Louisiana and Texas, poured into the Golden State for shipyard jobs, sunshine and less segregated communities.